 How do I receive the kit?

 - To register your school for the challenge, click the button below to pay your entry fee of £59.99.

 - Once your registration purchase is complete your school will be invited to join the challenge area within Dendrite and allocated to your Local Challenge Hub.

 How the challenge works:

 - Use the guidance and ideas in the content areas below to design, build and test designs.
 There is a variety of additional lesson content you can use from now to explore key principles.

-- Each participating school will be issued with a dedicated challenge area for the Bridge Building Stage with your own leader board.
-The school can submit the best teams from the bridge building stage to combine and take part in stage two - The Mars Shelter Challenge.
+- Each participating school will be issued with a dedicated challenge area with your own leader board.
+The school can submit the team scores.

 Teacher Guide & Challenge Guides